peyman73mo/peyman73mo/README.md

 - 👋 Hi, I’m Peyman
-- 👀 I’m interested in Computer Science, Programming, Operation System, Security, Data Science
+- 🌱 I have a master's degree in information and system security and a bachelor's degree in software engineering
-- 🌱 I’m currently studying in MEng information and system security
+- 👀 I’m interested in Computer Science, Programming, System/Software Development, Operating Systems, Cyber Security, Data Science
 - 📫 How to reach me peyman.m1373@gmail.com